Submit Your Query: Legal Query Form

 As the only national legal community centre for the arts, we do have a large amount of legal queries that come through to us each day.
 In order to be fair to all artists who seek our services we operate on a queue system.

 To receive legal advice from Arts Law you will need to fill out our online form.
-Please note our legal query form is closed over the weekends from 5pm Friday and re-opens 9am Monday.
+Please note our online form is closed over the weekends from 5pm Friday and re-opens 9am Monday.
+During periods of high demand for our services we may have to temporarily close the queue during the week.

 If your query is related to copyright you may wish to contact the Australian Copyright Council for assistance.
 If you have already lodged a query, we are dealing with all queries in the order we received them.
 Please be aware that we are currently experiencing lengthy delays in the turnaround time for legal advice but we will keep you posted via email as to the status of your query.